USCGC Escanaba (WPG-77): Greenland Patrol service

-On 15 June 1942, while escorting convoy XB-25 from Cape Cod to Halifax, Escanaba had two submarine contacts and made attacks on them.
+On 15 June 1942, while escorting convoy XB-25 from Cape Cod to Halifax, Nova Scotia, Escanaba had two submarine contacts and made attacks on them.
 No sinkings were confirmed.
-After making these attacks, the ship rescued 20 people from the SS Cherokee, which had been sunk by a U-boat.
+After making these attacks, the ship rescued 20 people from SS Cherokee, which had been sunk by a U-boat.
 In that same month, Escanaba was credited with the sinkings of two enemy submarines in a single day.
+However, German records show no U-boats were sunk.

 From 1 July until 23 August 1942, she was on weather patrol.